 If you’re looking for a more affordable organic sofa, Futon Shop also offers futon sofas.
 Check their futon sofa frame made from solid wood with a low VOC finish ($687) and combine it with a 100% natural and organic futon (price between $400 and $800).
 This sleeper sofa frame can be easily converted into a full-size bed, so you can also use it as a non-toxic guest bed.

 Innovation Furniture was founded in Denmark in the 1980s.
-The company offers a selection of non toxic sofas, sectionals and sofa beds.
-They use polyester, solid wood, and steel in their designs. they offer different sofa filling options, among them, natural latex foam and Oeko-Tex certified fiber fill.
+The company offers a selection of non-toxic sofas, sectionals and sofa beds.
+They use polyester, solid wood, and steel in their designs.
+They offer different sofa filling options, including natural latex foam and Oeko-Tex-certified fiber fill.

 The company is dedicated to being as environmentally friendly as possible by maximizing waste recycling and reducing their packaging to the minimum.
-Their timeless designs and a wide selection of fabrics and colors make them a perfect match for a contemporary home.
+Their timeless designs and wide selection of fabrics and colors make them a perfect match for a contemporary home.

 Read More: Where to buy a non-toxic bed frame?